-The regional council consults with the congregations on the property needs of the new amalgamated congregation.
+The regional council consults with the congregations on the property needs of the new amalgamated congregation as set out in the ministry plan.
 A congregation may ask its governing body to represent it in this consultation.

-- a) Surplus property of amalgamating congregations: The regional council may decide that some of the congregations' property will not be needed for the new amalgamated congregation.
-Any property that will not be needed is called "surplus property." - b) Use of surplus property: The regional council is responsible for all surplus property after the amalgamation and decides how to use the surplus property for the benefit of the United Church. - c) Change in property ownership: Before an amalgamation, the trustees of a congregation hold all property for that congregation.
+a) Surplus property of amalgamating congregations: The regional council may decide that some of the congregations' property will not be needed for the ministry plan of the new amalgamated congregation.
+Any property that will not be needed is called "surplus property."

+- b) Use of surplus property: The regional council is responsible for all surplus property after the amalgamation and decides how to use the surplus property for the benefit of the United Church. - c) Change in property ownership: Before an amalgamation, the trustees of a congregation hold all property for that congregation.
 After an amalgamation, the trustees - i) hold the surplus property for the United Church, to be used as the regional council decides; and - ii) hold all other property for the new amalgamated congregation.